jonpas/NuriSolver/README.md

 [Nurikabe](https://en.wikipedia.org/wiki/Nurikabe_(puzzle)) puzzle solver at Optimization Methods (slo.
 Optimizacijske Metode).

-Solves any-size Nurikabe using a series of simple procedures and rules.
+Solves any-size Nurikabe using a series of logical procedures and rules.
+Harder puzzles use guess and backtrack in addition to logical solving steps.

 ## Usage